linomp/distance-tool-with-automation/README.md

 ## Alternative

-- This [other version](https://github.com/linomp/distance-tool) gets the distances directly from the Google Maps Distance Matrix API, offers a web-based UI and allows to upload an excel file.
+This [other version](https://github.com/linomp/distance-tool) gets the distances using the Google Maps Distance Matrix API.

+It offers a web-based UI and allows you to upload an excel file.
 However, it requires a Google Maps API key.
-The service is free up to [~40K requests per month](https://mapsplatform.google.com/pricing/) but after that Google will start to charge you.
+The service is free up to [~40K requests per month](https://mapsplatform.google.com/pricing/) but after that Google will start charging you.